 So here I am.

-The bestselling author of nine novels, two books of non-fiction and an entire storage shed filled with forty years of newspaper and magazine clippings, some really terrible poetry, and three book manuscripts I should just go burn right now.
+The bestselling author of nine novels, three books of non-fiction and an entire storage shed filled with forty years of newspaper and magazine clippings, some really terrible poetry, and three book manuscripts I should just go burn right now.

 I am one of those lucky people who knew by the time she was thirteen years old what she wanted to do for the rest of her life.
 Notice how I didn't say who knew who she wanted to be when she grows up - I'm still growing.